 Fear, like all other emotions, is basically information.
 It offers us knowledge and understanding—if we choose to accept it.

 And there are only five basic fears, out of which almost all of our other so-called fears are manufactured.
 These are:

 - Extinction—the fear of annihilation, of ceasing to exist.
-This is a more fundamental way to express it than just calling it "fear of death."
+This is a more fundamental way to express it than just "fear of death."
 The idea of no longer being arouses a primary existential anxiety in all normal humans.
 Consider that panicky feeling you get when you look over the edge of a high building.

 - Mutilation—the fear of losing any part of our precious bodily structure; the thought of having our body's boundaries invaded, or of losing the integrity of any organ, body part, or natural function.
 Anxiety about animals, such as bugs, spiders, snakes, and other creepy things arises from fear of mutilation.